 - Driver Verifier, PREfast, SDV

-In this section, we explain how to use Windows Driver Verifier to test your driver is explained.
+In this section, we explain how to use Windows Driver Verifier to test your driver.
 Also covered are the roles of PREfast (PFD) and Static Driver Verifier.
 A number of driver debugging hints and tips are presented.

 - Cleanup, Close, and Cancel